BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

     </li>
     <li>
         <h3>"Poverty traps"</h3>
-        The long-observed economic phenomenon of a spiraling into destitution that can happen below a certain level of wealth.⁹
+        The long-observed economic phenomenon of a spiraling into destitution that can happen below a certain level of wealth.⁹<br/>
         Your car broke down and you can't afford to fix it, so you can't drive to your job.
-Choosing between food and medicine.
+Choosing between food and medicine.<br/>
         Your problems compound.
 Finland.
     </li>
     <li>
         <h3>Capitalism or Communism</h3>
         Finland again.
-Capitalism with a strong social safety net.
+Capitalism with a strong social safety net.<br/>
         Must we endlessly relitigate this?
     </li>
     <li>